venenux/alpine-wiki/tutorials/README.md

 Alpine Linux tutorias and how tos
 =================================

-This category section will try to guide new ones with almost basic enought knowledge of Linux.
+The **tutorials are hands-on docs** expected to try and achieve the goals described in each step, possibly with the help of a good example.
+The output in one step is the starting point for the following steps.

+The **Howtos are smaller articles** explaining how to perform a particular task with Alpine Linux, that expects a minimal knowledge from reader to perform actions.

+## TUTORIALS AND HOW TOS

+We divided the guides, tutorials and howtos in 3 main sections (directories):

+1. [newbies](../newbies) (formal ways of doing things but with explanations, mostly for begginers)
+2. [community-way](community-way) (informal ways of doing things, with minimal or no explanations)
+3. [professional-way](professional-way) (informal ways but with more explanations and implicit security)

+## Acknowledges

-**CONSIDERATIONS**: Please check the [Feature Differences OF THIS ALPINE LINUX](../newbies/README.md#feature-differences) but those are the main ones you should considering before usage of Alpine linux:
+**CONSIDERATIONS**: Please check the [Feature Differences OF ALPINE LINUX](../newbies/README.md#feature-differences) but those are the main ones you should considering before usage of Alpine linux:

 1. Alpine Linux **is designed for power users, with security and simplicity in mind**.